Training for City Year UK and beyond

 Your own mentor

-As a volunteer mentor, you’ll also be supported by your own mentor - throughout your City Year and as you take your next step into further education or employment.
+As a City Year Mentor, you’ll also be supported by your own mentor - throughout your City Year and as you take your next step into further education or employment.
 Known as a ‘Bridge Builder’, their professional background means they can be a sounding board on everything from different career pathways and goals, to CV support and interview techniques.

 “My mentor has helped me rethink how I talk about my work experience and how I sell myself, as well as figure out what I want to do and achieve.
 She has given me confidence - helping me secure a Graduate Project Management position and is now organising work shadowing opportunities."